• Skip to primary navigation

 Best Format for an Erasmus Program Motivation Letter

-Because of this, we have decided to include sample motivation letter to server as a guide for you.
+Because of this, we have decided to include a sample motivation letter to serve as a guide for you.
 Many of us don’t write letters anymore, and there’s a sample to help you format your letter properly.

 Here is a short list of things to check before you send your letter.

 • Check your grammar – Check your letters for correct grammar, language usage and punctuation.
-Grammarly is a great tool to check your spelling.
+Grammarly is a great tool for checking your spelling.
 The free version will point out most of the biggest grammar mistakes.
 It also has the added benefit of pointing out most problems when you use the wrong words (“to” vs “too”).

 • Be polite and respectful – you want to make sure your letter uses the correct tone.
 You want to be polite and respectful, but not too stale.
 You want to be a real person and tell a real story.
 After all, your goal is to inspire readers to choose you.
 However, you want to understand their roles.